 - When partitions obstruct proper ventilation

-These are mainly movable ducts that are placed where the actually welding is done.
-The aim is to provide sufficient air flow volume.
-This is because air flow volume is a primary factor when it comes to the effectiveness of a welding fume extractor.
+These are mainly movable ducts that are placed above the welding area.
+The aim is to provide sufficient airflow volume.
+This is because airflow volume is a primary factor when it comes to the effectiveness of a welding fume extractor.

 Healthy workers are productive.
 As an employer you need to know that engaging the services of a welding fume extractor is paramount for workplace safety and not doing so may even amount to negligence.